Pumpkin Turnovers Recipe with Cinnamon Glaze

 Since I used two different types of sugar, this is a sweet pumpkin pie filling.
 Everyone has a different strength of sweet tooth, so I suggest tasting it before you fill the turnovers.
 If you want the filling to taste sweeter, add a little more white sugar.

-How do I properly store pumpkin turnovers?
+How do I store these pumpkin turnovers?

 Store the pumpkin turnovers in an airtight container or resealable plastic bag, and keep them in the refrigerator.
 They will stay fresh for a few days.
 After about 3-4 days, the puff pastry will start to deteriorate.